sk335577/sksi-mvc-framework/README.md

 - Simple .phtml templating engine, but can be used with any templating engine like twig, smarty etc
 - Extendable: Can be use to develop large applications
 - A Demo Attached: A portfolio website(with bootstrap css framework) will be generated
+- Use any php package from packagist.org by using composer

 # Requires
 - PHP >=5.6